dexxiez/catgirls/packages/openrouter/README.md

 A fully typed, streaming-capable OpenRouter API client that makes working with AI models as comfy as curling up in a warm sunbeam!
 You get:

-- Full TypeScript types for all API parameters and responses 📝
+- Full TypeScript types for all API parameters (including models!) and responses 📝
 - Streaming support with EventEmitter interface 🌊
 - Built-in error handling with pretty messages 💝
 - Automatic retries and fallbacks across providers 🔄